|Organic Apparel Links : Portals, Associations & Guides to Organic Clothing, Organic fabrics, Organic Cotton and All Things Organic|

 Organic Exchange is a 501(C)(3) charitable organization committed to expanding organic agriculture, with a specific focus on increasing the production and use of organically grown fibers such as cotton.
 Their long term goal is to grow the amount of certified organic land farmed for fiber production by 50% per year.
 Achieving this goal will allow organic farmers to have a positive, significant, visible and measurable impact on the world..
 To support these efforts, they bring together brands and retailers with their business partners, farmers and key stakeholders to learn about the social and environmental benefits of organic agriculture, and to develop new business models and tools that support greater use of organic inputs.
 In addition, they raise consumer awareness about the value of organic farming and the availability of products containing organic cotton.

 Organic Trade Association (OTA) is a membership-based business association that focuses on the organic business community in North America.
 OTA's mission is to promote and protect the growth of organic trade to benefit the environment, farmers, the public and the economy.

-Organic Ltd. (Australia): ORGANIC (Ltd) is a non-profit organisation, promoting organic and sustainable agriculture in Australia, New Zealand, South Africa, Ireland and the United Kingdom.
+Organic Ltd. (Australia): ORGANIC (Ltd) is a non-profit organization, promoting organic and sustainable agriculture in Australia, New Zealand, South Africa, Ireland and the United Kingdom.
 Their activities include the provision and management of resources, information, education, marketing, seminars, news, events and guides.
 They work collectively with other organizations and pursue key strategic initiatives for the overall benefit of people, plants, animals and the environment.

 If you know any additional resources that you think should be added to this page, please do not hesitate to let us know.

-Organic Fashion.
+Fashion.
 Good for consumers, good for the environment.
 The fashion

 |If you work in the Apparel Industry, you can further discuss organic clothing at the Fashion Industry Network.|